edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/api/AppFunctionContextAPI.md

 `PublishWithTopic(topic string, data any) error`

-This API pushes data to the EdgeX MessageBus using a given topic and returns an error if the EdgeX MessageBus is diasbled in configuration
+This API pushes data to the EdgeX MessageBus using a given topic and returns an error if the EdgeX MessageBus is disabled in configuration